 4.1 The Accommodation Complex and the Surrounding Area is a smoke-free environment.

-4.2 Tenants must not Smoke (and must ensure that his or her visitors do not) cigarettes, cigars, or any similar product whose use generates smoke anywhere while in the Accommodation Complex (including inside an apartment) or within the Surrounding Area except for in Designated Smoking Areas. .
-For the purposes of this clause, "Smoke" or "Smoking" shall include the inhaling, exhaling, burning, or carrying of any lighted cigarette, cigar, or any similar product whose use generates smoke; "Designated Smoking Areas" means those Smoking shelters designated by the Landlord within the Surrounding Areas as being suitable for the tenant and his or her visitors to use for Smoking purposes and are indicated on this map and "Surrounding Area" means the Clayton Campus of Monash University.
-Smoking is banned inside all areas and outside except for in Designated Smoking Areas.
+4.2 Tenants must not smoke (and must ensure that his or her visitors do not smoke) cigarettes, cigars, or any similar product whose use generates smoke anywhere while in the Accommodation Complex (including inside an apartment) or within the surrounding area except for in Designated Smoking Areas.
+For the purposes of this clause, "Smoke" or "Smoking" shall include the inhaling, exhaling, burning, or carrying of any lighted cigarette, cigar, or any similar product whose use generates smoke; "Designated Smoking Areas" means those Smoking shelters designated by the Landlord within the surrounding areas as being suitable for the tenant and his or her visitors to use for smoking purposes and are indicated on this map and "Surrounding Area" means the Clayton Campus of Monash University.
+Smoking is banned in all inside areas and outside, except for in Designated Smoking Areas.

 5. Condition and Care of the Accommodation Complex